NoroffFEU/development-platforms/postgreSQL-case-study.md

      * Oracle

 #### Non-relational/NoSQL database
-     Also a very common type.
      In a non-relational database, the data within is unstructured.
 This allows them to process larger amounts of data, making it faster and easier to expand in the future.
+This is an increasingly popular approach.

      A list of some different types of non-relational databases:
      * Document databases stores data in document format.
 MondoDB is this type of database.